 This policy is based on advice from the Department for Education (DfE) on:

-- o Behaviour and discipline

-- o Searching, screening and confiscation

-- o The Equality Act

-- o Keeping Children Safe in Education

-- Supporting students with medical conditions at Frome College

-- o Special educational needs and disability (SEND) code of practice
+- Behaviour and discipline. - Searching, screening and confiscation. - o The Equality Act 2010. - Use of reasonable force in Keeping Children Safe in Education - Supporting students with medical conditions at Frome College. - Special educational needs and disability (SEND) code of practice.

-- o The Education Act

-- o The Education and Inspections Act

-- o Education Regulations

-- Somerset's model policy